-A little while ago, the PlayStation 4 swapped to a new method when it comes to downloading and installing patches for your favourite games.
+Why is the PS4 copying update files?
+Why does copying on PS4 take forever?
+A while ago, the PlayStation 4 swapped to a new method when it comes to downloading and installing patches for your favourite games.
 Once you've downloaded an update, the PS4 will then begin the infamous "copying" procedure, and this can take quite some time.
-It's quite a frustrating part of updating your games, but what does copying actually mean?
+It's a fairly frustrating part of updating your games, but what does copying actually mean?
 What does it do, and why does it take so long to finish?
 We're going to try and answer these questions below.

 When your PS4 downloads a game update, it's only downloading the changes to the game.
 This might sound obvious, but it means the initial download is faster, as you don't have to download the updated version of the game itself.
 Did we say "download" enough times?

 Anyway, then comes the copying.
 So, your PS4 has downloaded the update file.
 It then needs to install it, and it does this by basically copying the whole game file, and adds the patch in the process.
 Long story short, this process helps to prevent file corruption.

 Why Is PS4 Update File Copying So Slow?

 The speed of the procedure will vary from game to game.
 Some games on PS4 aren't even 1GB in size, so the copying process will be quite speedy.
 However, many of the more popular games are dozens of gigabytes.
 The larger the original game size, the longer it's going to take for your PS4 to complete the copying process.
 Games such as Gran Turismo Sport, for example, take a long time due to frequent updates and a hefty file size to begin with.

 How Can You Speed Up the PS4 Update File Copying Process?